pedramamini/RewindMCP/README.md

 ### transcript_cli.py

-Retrieve audio transcripts from the Rewind.ai database.
+Retrieve audio transcripts from the Rewind.ai database with advanced voice filtering and export capabilities.

+#### Basic Transcript Retrieval

 ```bash
 # get transcripts from the last hour